oppia/oppia-android/Oppia-Android-Testing.md

 assertThat(actual).isNotEqualTo(expected)
 ```

-If we want to verify that two values are not equal, we have to write our assertion by invoking the isNotEqualTo() method .
+If we want to verify that two values are not equal, we have to write our assertion by invoking the isNotEqualTo() method.

 Some simple methods exist for truth testing:
 ```